iron-fish/website/docs/whitepaper/6_transaction.md

 2. **Merkle Path Validity**

-- Check that the Merkle path is valid from the given merkle root to the leaf (that this note exists in a given tree)
+- Check that the Merkle path is valid from the given Merkle root to the leaf (that this note exists in a given tree)

 3. **Value Commitment**